 This should only need to be done once assuming eye health remains the same for ownership of the optic.
-However, overtime your eyesight may change, and refocusing the scope may be needed.
-If someone else uses your scope, they will need to adjust the focus for their eyes, and then you’ll have to recalibrate it for your vision once you get it back.
+However, overtime your eyesight may decline, and refocusing the scope may be needed.
+If someone else uses your scope, they will need to adjust the focus for their eyes, and then you'll have to recalibrate it for your vision once you get it back.

 Here's what you need to do.

 - If you wear glasses when you shoot, put them on for focusing your scope.

 - Take the caps off the scope if they have them.

 - Unlock the eyepiece if it has a locking mechanism.